You need to log in or sign up before continuing.

 Powered By

-3 Ways To Talk to Your Doctor (and Get Results)
+3 Ways To Talk to Your Doctor About Eczema To Get Results

-Many MyEczemaTeam members struggle to communicate with their health care providers, with one member asking, “How did you get your dermatologist to listen to you and take you seriously?”
+Many MyEczemaTeam members struggle to communicate with their healthcare providers, with one member asking, “How did you get your dermatologist to listen to you and take you seriously?”

 Here are some ways you can talk to your doctor more easily and get results that may improve your skin condition.
+If you’re wondering what to ask a doctor about eczema or what to say, there are also some conversation starters for you.

 1. Express How Eczema Affects Your Life

 MyEczemaTeam members have shared how eczema disrupts their daily activities.
 “Most of the time, I just stay home due to lack of sleep or finding clothes I can wear that are OK for going out in public,” a member said.
-“Dealing with my skin has sort of taken over my life.”
+“Dealing with my atopic dermatitis has sort of taken over my life.”

 Another member wrote, “It’s an overwhelming disorder to have to live with, and it impacts every aspect of our lives.”